kinestetika/MetaErg/README.md

 classifications.

 You can interact with a sample visualization [here](https://htmlpreview.github.io/?https://github.com/kinestetika/MetaErg/blob/master/visualization/index.html) and [here](https://htmlpreview.github.io/?https://raw.githubusercontent.com/kinestetika/MetaErg/master/visualization/index_of_features.html).
 These visualizations show the annotation of a cyanobacterial genome, Candidatus Phormidium alkaliphilum.
-Unfortunately the interacive search box does not work with the github html visualization, so you need to download the html \
+Unfortunately the interactive search box does not work with the github html visualization, so you need to download the html \
 files to your computer (i.e. using "git clone ..."), to try out the interactive part.

 Metaerg was originally developed in perl.
 It was relatively challenging to install and comes with complex database dependencies.
-This new python version 2.3 overcomes some of those issues.
+This python version 2.3 overcomes some of those issues.
 Also, the annotation pipeline has further evolved and has become more refined.

 By building its blast database off gtdbtk and transferring functional annotations from the NCBI, metaerg.py